About Me

 I then worked for GeoEye, a leading provider in satellite imagery.
 I was lead developer in my department for a large application that is used by commercial fleets to view oceanographic data as well as track vessel and buoy assets.
 I also developed numerous internal tools in C# to keep us running smoothly.
 It’s a small group, so we all did a lot.

 In mid-2008 I was recruited by Microsoft, where I was happy to accept their offer.
-I currently work in Live Search.
+I currently work in Bing.
 This is a wonderful place to work.

 I was married in 2004 to a wonderful and loving woman named Leticia, who I had known for about 9 years.
 We were great friends and decided to continue our friendship forever.